strawp/strawp.github.io/wifi-rc/index.md

 The idea is not to get nice pictures but to throw pixels down the wire fast enough that you can just about see what's going on and react quickly enough for it to be driven remotely.
 Of course, the faster the Pi, the less of a sacrifice you'd need to make.

-![View from the car](img/image-20240625120743736.png)
+![View from the car](img/image-20240625120743736.png) View from the car

 ### Creating Radio Signals

 Then, to work out what pattern of PWM to make the car move, I experimented with [pi-rc](https://github.com/bskari/pi-rc).

-![Fuzzing the control signal with pi-rc](img/image-20240625112843462.png)
+![Fuzzing the control signal with pi-rc](img/image-20240625112843462.png) Fuzzing the control signal with pi-rc

 Immediately I got the car going forwards but then things started behaving erratically.
 I wasn't getting a consistent reverse or steering for any of the pulse signal combinations.
 Researching this further, I found [this one blog in Spanish](https://reparar-cochesrc.blogspot.com/2015/12/emisora-nikko-de-6-funciones-y.html) using the TJ7520 board.
 It turns out that this board doesn't have as sophisticated control scheme as `pi-rc` was designed for.
 There is no synchronisation pulse followed by a control signal, it's just a constant flow of a single PWM wave for each command.
 The key part of that blog post was this (Google translated):

 ![The blog](img/image-20240625113407018.png)
+The blog

 Basically this is saying that there is a signal which consists of about 2.7ms pulse and then 2.7ms of silence repeated for forwards which is a cycle of a frequency at about 375Hz and then pulses of 1.1ms each which equates to 900Hz for reverse, then to steer left and right you just vary what proportion of the cycle is pulse and what proportion is silence.
 That ratio is known as the *Duty Cycle*.
 A duty cycle of 25% makes the steering turn left, a duty cycle of 75% makes the steering go right.
 By combining just these two variables - the duty cycle and the pulse cycle frequency you get all of the controls for the car.
 The controller in that blog post was running at 27MHz, not 40.685MHz as mine was but that shouldn't matter.
 I then also checked that the other relevant components of the transmitter that were detailed in the blog were the same.
 The circuit which makes the cycle of pulses is called an [Astable Multivibrator](https://www.electronics-tutorials.ws/waveforms/astable.html).
 The duty cycle and frequency of the pulses is determined by two capacitors and two resistors.
 These had the same values as the blog post, that meant that the pulse cycles would be the same in my car.